anglesmile1310/Scrapy/README.md

 # Scrapy
-This is source code crawl data vietnamnet paper using Scrapy
+This is source code crawl data vietnamnet paper using Scrapy<br/>
+-
 # 1. Đặt vấn đề <a name="issue"></a>

 ## 1.1.
 Web crawler